 Being a part of Black Dirt Farm means working in an environment that is both caring and efficient.
 The farm requires creative and driven individuals who can work as part of a dynamic and often fast paced team but also be individually responsible for managing their own tasks with professionalism and quality.

-At Black Dirt Farm a diverse, inclusive, and equitable workplace is one where all Crew Members, volunteers, and customers—of all genders, races, ethnicities, national origins, ages, sexual orientations or identities, educations, or disabilities—feel valued and respected.
-We are committed to a nondiscriminatory approach and provide equal opportunity for employment and advancement.
+We believe the farm thrives most when we have a diversity of people and experience that inform what we do and how we do it.
+At Black Dirt Farm a diverse, inclusive, and equitable workplace is one where all Crew Members, volunteers, and customers—of all genders and gender identities, races, ethnicities, national origins, ages, sexual orientations, educations, or disabilities—feel valued and respected.
 We respect and value diverse life experiences and heritages and work to ensure that all voices are valued and heard.
-To foster an inclusive farm community, Black Dirt Farm will not tolerate marginalizing behavior, language, or harassment based on any of these characteristics.
-We’re committed to modeling diversity and inclusion for our community, and to maintaining an inclusive environment with equitable treatment for all.
+To foster an inclusive farm community, Black Dirt Farm does not tolerate marginalizing behavior.
+We’re committed to a thriving work environment that yields exceptional products and collective growth.

 |Deadline||Open until filled|

 |# of Positions Available||1|

 |Compensation||Commensurate with experience|